This Pioneer CT-A7X three-head cassette deck service and repair is a story I hope you’ll enjoy as much as I enjoyed bringing this deck back to life!

 Sound from the line out or headphone buffer is open, warm and punchy, and really only bettered by a handful of more expensive machines, from the likes of Nakamichi, Pioneer, Revox and one or two others.

 In terms of features, the deck is limited as a viewer of my YouTube video pointed out.
 The lack of adjustable bias, level and EQ for recording purposes is an omission that die-hard recording fans won’t be able to overlook.
-I totally understand this and agree, but it’s slightly missing the point.
+I understand this and agree, but it’s slightly missing the point.

 Bottom line